As tech increases productivity in the future, we want everyone to get richer, with higher wages, less time at work and more time with their families.

 Our call to reduce working time isn’t just a response to automation.
 We’re also concerned about the increasingly blurred boundaries between work and home life.

-A good example is zero-hours contracts, which now affect over 800,000 people in the UK.
+A good example is zero-hours contracts, which now affect 900,000 people in the UK.

 ZHCs offer no fixed hours of work, leaving employees constantly at the beck and call of their employer.
 According to our research, over half of workers have had a shift cancelled at less than a day’s notice.

 The expectation that workers must be ‘always on call’ is also growing, with almost a third of workers feeling that remote access means they can’t switch off in their personal time.